talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             - Ran the solver and obtained an initial and updated solution (used Scenario 1 for student modifications)
                 - There are NO perturbations (NO section allocation changes to existing course requests)

-12. Since we're getting some perturbations that shouldn't occur (due to possible section allocation disbalances) - although it's occurring only for STAT130 in the 2020-Sem1-CAES-Wvl-no-conflicts problem instance, for other problem instances it could occur for any other course, and more than one course, and a much larger number of perturbances - we are going to solve the new course requests separately and merge the obtained solution with the current solution to represent the updated solution.
+12. Since we're getting some perturbations (existing course requests that get their allocated sections changed) that shouldn't occur (due to possible section allocation disbalances) - although it's occurring only for STAT130 in the 2020-Sem1-CAES-Wvl-no-conflicts problem instance, for other problem instances it could occur for any other course, and more than one course, and a much larger number of perturbances - we are going to solve the new course requests separately and merge the obtained solution with the current solution to represent the updated solution.
     - Creating a Python program script (SeparateModifiedInputProcessing.py) to do so.
 It contains two processes, the first being to generate an updated input data XML file that represents only the new course requests (with the updated capacity values of the lab sections),